denielaa/typescript-starter/README.md

 - Testing with Mocha
 - Linting with Eslint and Prettier
 - Pre-commit hooks with Husky
+- Prettier with automatic staged files on commit
 - Local development with Nodemon
 - Production build script